State officials rush to shore up confidence in Nov. 3 election as voters express new fears about mail voting

 Voting advocates and Democrats accused the president of intentionally sowing chaos and confusion just as election offices are starting to accept requests for mail ballots — a blatant attempt at voter suppression, they said.

 “I am alarmed.
 I am disheartened,” said Sen. Amy Klobuchar (D-Minn.), who is pushing for a $3.6 billion cash infusion to help states prepare for the fall elections in the latest coronavirus relief package.
-“But no one in America has given up, because people are onto him.
+“But no one in America has given up, because people are on to him.
 They know what he’s doing.
 Americans, as you can see from their votes in their primaries, would rather put ballots in the mailbox than their families in the hospital.”

-Trump campaign spokesman Tim Murtaugh said Sunday that the president is open to more post office funding if Democrats support more help for “normal Americans,” such as the payroll tax cut that Trump has demanded.
+Trump campaign spokesman Tim Murtaugh said Sunday that the president is open to more post office funding if Democrats support more help for “normal Americans,” such as the stimulus checks and small-business relief that Trump has demanded.

 But, Murtaugh added, “Democrats know that changing voting rules this close to an election will cause chaos, and now they’re looking for someone else to blame.”